MatsDK/TauRPC/README.md

   console.log('Hello World!')
 })

-// Run this inside a cleanup function, for example in React and onDestroy in SvelteKit unsubscribe()
+// Run this inside a cleanup function, for example in React and onDestroy in Svelte unsubscribe()

 // You can also unlisten from a single method like this